immunant/c2rust/docs/source_walkthrough.md

 ### c2rust-ast-builder

-The c2rust-ast-builder crate provides an AST building abstraction on top of rustc's libsyntax.
+The c2rust-ast-builder crate provides an AST building abstraction on top of the syn crate.
 This is used for code generation both in translation and refactoring.

-The builder implemented in this package provides a more stable interface to AST generation that we'd get depending directly on libsyntax.
-Libsyntax itself is consided unstable and subject to change dramatically at each nightly release.
-Libsyntax provides is own AST building functionality, but it doesn't have many of the conveniences that we use in our own implementation.

 ### c2rust-ast-exporter